The Landlord and the Tenant

 “Then who?”
 I wondered, fearing the worst.

 “Me,” the landlord said, thumping his chest old chest for emphasis.

 “You?
 Plant potatoes on my shamba?”

 “It is not your shamba.
 It is mine.
 That’s the problem with tenants.
 They pay rent and imagine it’s a mortgage.
 If you want to continue planting kale and tomatoes, then you will have to pay an extra 1000 shillings per month.
 After all, as I told you before, the market rate for this property is three times what you are paying.”

 I looked at the greedy fellow and decided that 1000 shillings was not going to come between him and my kitchen garden.
 I paid him 3000 to cover three months on the spot and I hoped it would take me at least three years before I saw him again.

 Two months later, the despicable fellow was back.
-I saw him through the window oggling at my kales and potatoes.
-I wondered what his entreprenerial mind had directed him to do this time in incessant efforts to milk me dry.
+I saw him through the window ogling at my kale and potatoes.
+I wondered what his entrepreneurial mind had directed him to do this time in incessant efforts to milk me dry.